 Applications:

 Infrared temperature sensors are often used in industrial applications, such as monitoring equipment temperatures or in safety systems.
-They are also used in non-invasive body temperature measurement in medical settings, but may not be as accurate for measuring precise air temperature in a controlled environment.
+They are also used to measure body temperature without invasive methods in medical settings.
+However, they may not be as accurate for measuring air temperature in a controlled environment.

-Digital temperature sensors are integrated sensors that provide a direct digital output (such as in the form of a voltage or signal) corresponding to temperature.
-These sensors use semiconductor technology and are often highly accurate and easy to interface with microcontrollers or data acquisition systems.
+Digital temperature sensors are sensors that give a direct digital output.
+This output can be a voltage or signal that shows the temperature.
+These sensors use semiconductor technology.
+They are usually very accurate and easy to connect to microcontrollers or data systems.

 Advantages: